 One of the main problems a lot of people will agree on within the paranormal field is that there are no regulations.
 There is no qualification to become a paranormal investigator.
 It is mostly an unproven field and is often based on a person's beliefs and experiences.
 Anyone can do an interview in a magazine or on tv.
 Anyone can make a Facebook page or write articles online.
 Anyone can start a YouTube channel or podcast.
 Anyone can even self publish a book on amazon these days.
 It is this openness that makes the paranormal field welcoming to pretty much everyone.
 It doesn't matter where you have come from, you can have a place in the field - even with little experience.
-While this is a perk of the paranormal field, it can also be one of it's biggest flaws when it comes to misinformation.
-It is why we have a responsibility, not only to ourselves but to the paranormal field in general to ensure that the information we are presenting is educated, informed, transparent and genuine.
+While this is a perk of the paranormal field and one I encourage people to join in on, it can also be one of it's biggest flaws when it comes to misinformation.
+It is why we all have a responsibility, not only to ourselves but to the paranormal field in general to ensure that the information we are presenting is educated, informed, transparent and genuine.

 While there is a lot of misinformation out there, we need to look at ourselves first and foremost and how we conduct ourselves.
 It can even be as simple as replying to a comment on a Facebook post.
 If you are quoting information that is relevant to the paranormal field, we have a responsibility as representatives of the paranormal field to ensure that this information is correct.
 Back up your claims with facts.
 It can become increasingly difficult when discussions are belief based.
 If you are a person that is led by religion, it is important to understand that not everyone follows your religion.
-It doesn't make their belief wrong, it makes it different.
+It doesn't make your belief wrong, it makes it different to someone elses.
 If you are a person led by experience, it is important to understand that a lot of people require proof, not just your word for it.
 If you are a skeptical person, it is important to understand that someone genuinely believes they have had a paranormal experience.
 They aren't going to respond well with a tone implying they are crazy.
-Where does it leave us, how on earth can we all co exist with such different belief systems with no proof?
+We have all been on the receiving end of someone throwing abuse and nothing constructive and generally we will discard it from the beginning because of the aggressive approach.
+Where does it leave us?
+How on earth can we all co exist with such different belief systems with no proof?

 The answer is respect and integrity.
 Even if someone has a different opinion, treat them with respect.
 If you have the information, present it to them in a respectful way to help educate.
 If you are arrogant in your approach, they most likely won't take it in.
 Be honest about who you are and what it is you do.
 There is no such thing as a paranormal expert, so don't pretend to be one.
 If you are confident enough to present your research publicly in the form of education, make sure you are presenting the correct information.
-Anyone can hold a 'lecture' relating to the paranormal.
+Anyone can hold a lecture relating to the paranormal.
 While people attend them to learn, it is the responsibility of the speaker to not only present a talk that people will find entertaining enough to sit through for an hour, but the information HAS to be correct.
 At a certain point, a lot of paranormal researchers take on the role of trying to educate people within the field.
+It is a natural evolution as we all have to start somewhere and usually someone starting out turns to someone with more experience.
+I know I did it, and many of you did too when you first started out.
 While this is great and imperative to the development of the field, it is important that they are educating with information that is correct.
-In a lot of ways there is always going to be some bias, but encourage people to do their own research and form their own opinions.
+In a lot of ways there is always going to be some bias, but encourage people to do their own research and form their own opinions along the way.
 Encourage them to think.
-Point them in the right direction but most importantly encourage people to ask questions, which brings me to the final point.
+Point them in the right direction but most importantly encourage people to ask questions.
+If they disagree with you, it doesn't mean they are wrong just because you have more experience.
+Looking at things from a different perspective can give great insight, which brings me to the final point.

 When you are new to the field and wanting to learn, how do you know who to listen to?
 There are a lot of people in the paranormal field that are really good at talking.
 I have alluded to this in the past because we have all met them.
 They are the type of person that could literally convince someone that the sky was purple.
 Just because someone is good at talking, doesn't necessarily mean the information they are talking about is correct.
 It is where the person receiving the information needs to start asking questions.
 I think in general we as a field need to be asking more questions and stop taking the information we are given at face value.
 If for example someone is talking to you about a paranormal theory.
 Start asking questions.
 What are their beliefs?
 What research have they conducted on the matter?
 What historical information do they know about the theory?
 Very quickly, you will be able to tell the people who know what they are talking about, compared to the 'talkers'.
-On the other end, if you are someone presenting information and you can't answer these questions, you probably shouldn't be on such a public platform.
+They will like that you are challenging and asking questions, not trying to make you feel like you don't have a voice because even if you are new, you have a wealth of information and perspective to contribute.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum